jheagle/common-exports/README.md

 <a name="module_common-exports.replaceImports"></a>

-### common-exports.replaceImports(srcPath, destPath, file, [config]) ⇒ <code>reduceImports</code>
+### common-exports.replaceImports(srcPath, destPath, [config]) ⇒ <code>reduceImports</code>
-Take a srcPath, destPath, and file and return a function to reduce the content for replacing file imports.
+Take a srcPath, destPath, then return a function to reduce the content for replacing file imports.

 **Kind**: static method of [<code>common-exports</code>](#module_common-exports)